A quick update to a question asked in the forums, in reaction to Solving Extreme Poverty in the USA.

 Despite planning, prevention and firefighting efforts, the fire gets dangerously close, and the Oregon facility must be evacuated.
 Per the plans already in place, the entire displaced population is sent to emergency facilities in California and Washington State via specially designed public transportation, such as a high-speed rail.

 When transfers arrive, they are immediately provided living arrangements and access to all resources.
-Housing and assistance continues for as long as each person or family needs.
+Housing and assistance continue for as long as each person or family needs.

 When the Oregon facility re-opens, those who remain at the emergency transfer locations are given the option of being transferred back to Oregon.
 Transfers are always free of charge and, outside of an emergency evacuation, they are voluntary.